Reverse Vending 101: A beginner’s guide

 As you insert your containers, the reverse vending machine will scan the containers’ barcodes, materials or shapes, to identify the type of packaging and give the correct deposit refund.
 The machine will then sort the containers into different types.
-Depending on the containers in your region, refillable containers are moved to one storage area in the machine, while containers that can’t be refilled are crushed and stored in different bins.
+Depending on the containers eligible in your region, refillable containers are moved to one storage area in the machine, while containers that can’t be refilled are compacted (crushed) and stored in different bins.

 What happens to a bottle or can when it is recycled?

-Refillable containers are transported back to the bottle or beverage producer for cleaning and refilling.
+After return, refillable containers are transported back to the bottle or beverage producer for cleaning and refilling.
 Non-refillable containers are taken to a processing facility for washing and shredding, to go into the production of new containers.
 The materials must meet regulations for quality and hygiene in order to be used as new drink containers.